rizdaprasetya/mt-alt-doc/en/after-payment/http-notification.md

 Although Midtrans strives for its best to keep notification service reliable, there may be some exceptional cases that can cause failure in sending notification from Midtrans or failure in receiving from merchant side.

 This can happen due to cases such as delay, network/infra issues, unexpected downtime, vendor/service disruption, and so on.
-In this exceptional case, use [Get Status API call](/en/after-payment/get-status.md).
+In this exceptional case, use [Get Status API call](/en/after-payment/get-status.md) to reconcile payment status between your backend and Midtrans.

-You can make [GET Status API call](/en/after-payment/get-status.md), in any of the following scenarios:
+Your backend can perform [GET Status API call](/en/after-payment/get-status.md), for example in any of the following point in time:

-- Notifications are not received within the defined time (24 hours, 12 hours, and so on).
+- When notification is not received within the defined time (24 hours, 12 hours, and so on).
 - Before a transaction is considered as failure/canceled on your side.
-- Your operations team wants to reconcile status.
+- When your operations team wants to trigger status reconciliation.
-- Funds are deducted from the customer but the transaction status is not updated to *success*.
+- When customer claims funds are deducted from them but the transaction status is not updated to *success*.

 Please make sure to check if the notification issue is not from your end.
 For more information, please refer to the [Best Practices to Handle Notification](#best-practice-to-handle-notification) and [View Notification History](#viewing-notification-history) sections explained earlier.

+### Suggestion on Troubleshooting HTTP Notification Failures

+Please refer to this FAQ about [troubleshooting HTTP Notification failures](/en/other/faq/technical?id=how-to-troubleshoot-http-notification-failures).